 Visiting day is a highly anticipated event held on the Sunday before the start of the camp season, where families can visit the camp, meet the staff, and get a sneak preview of camp in action.

 Additionally, Camp Grossman uses the MyCampApp to provide weekly schedules of each unit’s activities for enrolled families, along with a weekly newsletter that includes photos of the week’s activities.
 Information on how to sign up for the App will be provided to all enrolled families.

 Our counselors and waterfront staff members are also in regular communication with families, with counselors sending updates at least once or twice a summer, and waterfront staff members emailing the families of our youngest campers.
 We believe that regular communication and involvement from families is an important part of creating a successful and positive camp experience for all.

 How Does Camp Grossman Deal With Medical Care and Emergencies?

 At Camp Grossman, the health and safety of our campers is a top priority.
-Our team includes two registered nurses with extensive experience, who provide specialized medical care to children with allergies, asthma, and other health concerns.
+Our team includes two registered nurses with extensive experience, who can provide specialized medical care to children with allergies, asthma, and other health concerns.
 Our nurses carefully review each health form to ensure that every child receives appropriate medical attention.
 We welcome families to communicate with us about their child’s needs, and schedule appointments with our nurses during the spring, or on visiting day (which takes place in advance of the start of camp).

 Payments, Cancellations, and Terms & Conditions